Types of Urologic Cancer in Men

 We know that processing this information and planning your treatment plan can be difficult.
 Our doctors are here to help make you to feel at ease throughout the treatment process.
 Here are some things you can expect with the different treatment options:

 While any Urologic Cancer diagnosis may be frightening, we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.